Shape Optimization for the Mitigation of Coastal Erosion via Shallow Water Equations: Numerical Results

-where $\eps_{SDF}=\max_i h_i$ is dependent on the cell-diameter $h_i$ for the $i^{th}$ cell $\kappa_i\subset\Om$ for $i\in\{1,...,m\}$.
-In contrast, the signed distance for a mesh on the undiscretized obstacle is approximated based on Axes-Aligned-Bounding-Boxes Trees (AABBT) \cite{FEniCS2015} on a background mesh.
-We refer to Figure \ref{fig:SDF-Comparison} for the latter case.
-Note, we have highlighted the initial boundary mesh points in red, exemplifying offset points in blue such as mesh and background mesh in the left figure.
-In the right figure due to visibility, the distance of background nodes to all exterior boundaries of the original mesh is measured.
+The solution to the SDF in (\ref{Eq:1Thick}) is mesh dependent.
+For a mesh with undiscretized obstacle the SDF is approximated based on axes-aligned-bounding-boxes trees (AABBT) \cite{FEniCS2015} on a background mesh.
+We refer to Figure \ref{fig:SDF-Comparison} for an exemplifying visualization.
+Note, we have highlighted the initial boundary mesh points in red, exemplifying offset points in blue such as mesh and background mesh in the left figure and due to visibility, the distance of background nodes to the nearest exterior boundary point of the original mesh in the right figure.

 We solve the boundary value problem (\ref{Eq:1optprob}), the adjoint problem (\ref{Eq:19Adjoint}) and the deformation of the domain with the help of the finite element solver FEniCS \cite{FEniCS2015}.
-For the time discretization we can choose between Euler and Runge-Kutta schemes.
-High accuracy even for the inviscid and hyperbolic PDE, i.e. $\eps=0$, is achieved using a Discontinuous Galerkin (DG) method to discretize in space \cite{Aizinger2002}\cite{Karna2011}\cite{Khan2014}.
-This implies discontinuous cell transitions, and hence a formulation based on each element $\kappa\in\mathcal{T}_h$ or facet $\Gamma_I$ for a subdivision $\mathcal{T}_h$ of some mesh $\Om_h$, such as a redefinition of each function and operator on the so-called broken and possibly vector-valued $d$-dimensional Sobolov space $\mathcal{H}^m((0,T)\times\mathcal{T}_h)^d$.
+For the time discretization we can choose between implicit and explicit integration arising from theta-methods \cite{Beam1982}.
+High accuracy even for the inviscid and hyperbolic PDE, i.e. $\mu=0$, is achieved using a discontinuous Galerkin (DG) method to discretize in space \cite{Aizinger2002}\cite{Karna2011}\cite{Khan2014}.
+This implies discontinuous cell transitions, and hence a formulation based on each element $\kappa\in\mathcal{T}_h$ or facet $\Gamma_I$ for a subdivision $\mathcal{T}_h$ of some domain $\Om$, such as a redefinition of each function and operator on the so-called broken and possibly vector-valued $d$-dimensional Sobolov space $\mathcal{H}^1(\mathcal{T}_h\times(0,T))^d$.
 In this light, we also need to define the average $\{\!\{U\}\!\}=(U^++U^-)/2$ and jump term $\underline{[\![U]\!]}=U^+\otimes n_++U^-\otimes n_-$ to express fluxes on cell transitions.
-The discretization then reads for solution and test-function $U_h,P_h\in\mathcal{H}^1((0,T)\times\mathcal{T}_h)^3$ for an SIPG-DG scheme as \cite{Hartmann2008}\cite{Houston2018} where the function $\mathcal{H}$ defines the fluxes at the discontinuous cell transitions, incorporating specific values at the boundaries $U_h^+,U_h^-$.
-For the advective flux and for a given flux Jacobian $\mathcal{J}_i:=\partial_UF_i(U)$ and matrix $B(U,\nv)=\sum_{i=1}^{2}n_i\mathcal{J}_i(U)$ we can choose between a variety of fluxes \cite{Aizinger2002}, e.g.\\
+The discretization then reads for solution and test-function $U_h,P_h$ from some finite element approximation space of $\mathcal{H}^1(\mathcal{T}_h\times(0,T))^3$ for an SIPG scheme as \cite{Hartmann2008}\cite{Houston2018} where the numerical flux function $\mathcal{F}(U^{+}_h,U^{-}_h,\nv)$ defines the fluxes at the discontinuous cell transitions, incorporating specific quantities at the respective boundaries.
+For the advective flux and for a given flux Jacobian $\mathcal{J}_i:=\partial_UF_i(U)$ and matrix $B(U,\nv)=\sum_{i=1}^{2}n_i\mathcal{J}_i(U)$ we can choose between a variety of numerical fluxes \cite{Aizinger2002}, e.g.\\

 (Local) Lax-Friedrichs Flux: